 The increasing dependence on technology in our daily lives has made every business a digital business.
 Data is collected across the entire enterprise, often in remote offices, disconnected departments and disparate silos.
 This results in disconnected business planning and poorly informed decision-making.

 Data needs to be viewed and treated as a significant business asset, with the requisite level of care and attention provided to such an asset.
 We see all too often corrections and journals done to amend erroneous data with no further foresight than the current reporting period.
 While this ensures you meet your reporting deadlines, if this amendment is not done correctly or completely it can have significant flow on effects, with your ability to correctly analyse this data impacted further down the line.

-Once a company becomes data driven, the next steps are to put in place the tools and solutions to convert raw data into actionable intelligence.
+Once a company becomes data driven and wishes to embrace Business Intelligence, the next steps are to put in place the tools and procedures to ensure raw data is as accurate and timely so that this can be turned into actionable intelligence.